This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 These areas are a stark contrast to the massive, glistening megacasinos.
 Historic buildings line narrow brick & cobblestone streets, and it’s much more peaceful here.

 My first food stop was a hole-in-the-wall spot called Tai Lei Loi Kei.
-Tai Lei Loi Kei is famous for their pork chop buns.
+Tai Lei Loi Kei is famous for its pork chop buns.
 While there is an outlet in the Venetian, go to the original restaurant.
 The walk through Taipa is worth it, and there’s always something nice about going to the source.
 It’s an awesome, simple sandwich.
 There’s just meat and bread, nothing else.

 Walking around more of Taipa, I passed shops selling tender jerky & had a couple of samples.
 Then it was time for dessert.
 Macau is famous for their Portuguese egg tarts, so I had to have one.
 It was delicious.

 In addtion to the other historic architecture, the neighborhood is also home to the Taipa Houses Museum.
 While I didn’t go inside any of them, the exteriors are pretty.

 From there, I wanted to check out the central parishes of Macau, so I hopped on the casino bus back to the ferry building, then switched to another bus to the Grand Lisboa casino.
 The landfill & construction zones in Macau are astonishing.
 There’s a lot of money being spent here on infrastructure, including a local train system, and a bridge & tunnel system connecting Macau & Hong Kong.
 One can only figure that on a visit 5 or 10 years from now, one will return to a place that is virtually unrecognizable.

 Once again away from the casinos, the streets turn to a narrow jumble toward north & west.
 This part of Macau truly feels Portuguese.
 Without signs, you’d never think you were outside of Europe.
 The historic center of Macau is a UNESCO World Heritage Site.